arturdryomov/pages/content/posts/2019-10-06-kotlin-enum-recipes.md

 data class ErrorResponse(@SerializedName("code") val code: ErrorCode?)
 ```

-> :warning: Gson will write unknown `enum` values as `null`,
+> :warning: Gson will write unknown `enum` values as `null` —
-> no matter the Kotlin nullability since the Java reflection doesn’t know about it.
+> ignoring the Kotlin nullability — since the Java reflection doesn’t know about Kotlin.
 > Make such values nullable and handle them as deserialization errors or use
-> Moshi which will handle it automatically.
+> Moshi which will do it automatically.

 ### Android Resources

-It is possible to define `enum` in XML which is helpful for custom `View` implementations.
+It is possible to define `enum` in XML which is helpful with custom `View` implementations.

 ```xml
 <declare-styleable name="NavigationBar">